zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 Highlights include:

-- Structured logging with consistent timestamp formats and correlation IDs across containerized tasks
+- Structured logging with consistent timestamp formats and IDs across containerized tasks
 - Conditional logging levels (info, warn, error) enabled per environment for signal-to-noise control
 - CloudWatch used as environment-aware log sinks, with lifecycle rules for retention and cost management